creditdatamw/zefaker/README.md

 [Groovy](https://www.groovy-lang.org)!

-We created it because we deal with a lot of Excel files (with lots of columns!) and often have to generate files to test the our code that processes these files.
+We created it because we deal with a lot of Excel files (with lots of columns!) and often have to generate files to test the code that processes those files.

-<small>* - the generated data need not necessarily be random</small>
+_* the generated data need not necessarily be random_

 ## Example Usage